Last updated: ET

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-Possession or trafficking of illegal drugs is considered a serious offence.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect lengthy jail sentences, heavy fines, or both.
 Monitor your luggage closely at all times.
 Never transport other people’s packages.

 Suriname law does not prohibit sexual acts between individuals of the same sex.
 However, homosexuality is not widely socially accepted.

 General safety information and advice for LGBTQ2 travellers abroad